dbpedia-spotlight/DBpediaSpotlight.js/README.md

-MDBSpotlight
+DBpediaSpotlight.js
 ============

-Multilingual DBpedia Spotlight for Named Entity Recognition
+NodeJS package for DBpedia Spotlight

 ## About
-MDBSpotlight provides contextual knowledge for your text by extracting the mentions of Wikipedia articles (i.e. DBpedia resources) using multilingual support.
+DBpediaSpotlight.js provides contextual knowledge for your text by extracting the mentions of Wikipedia articles (i.e. DBpedia resources) using multilingual support.
 For more information, check out DBpedia Spotlight https://github.com/dbpedia-spotlight/

 ## Installation